A practical guide to Ofsted and cultural capital for primary schools

 So where did the term cultural capital come from?

 The original phrase comes from by the French sociologist Pierre Bourdieu in the 1970s, believing the more ‘capital’ you had, the more powerful your position was within society.
-This closely linked with Karl Marx’s theory on fiscal capital (and capitalism) – the more capital you had, the better off you were.
+This closely linked with Karl Marx’s theory on fiscal capital (and capitalism) – the more capital you had, the Something that is superior to something else. off you were.

-D. Hirsch, Jr., Chairman of the Core Knowledge Foundation took this to another level by developing the idea of ‘cultural literacy’ – “the idea that reading comprehension requires not just formal decoding skills but also wide-ranging background knowledge”.
+D. Hirsch, Jr., Chairman of the Core Knowledge Foundation took this to another level by developing the idea of ‘cultural literacy’ – “the Something imagined or creative to solve a problem or design a product…. that reading comprehension requires not just formal decoding The ability to do certain things well. but also wide-ranging background knowledge”.
 In 1986 he published ‘Cultural Literacy: What Every American Needs to Know which outlines all ‘core topics’ he believed American children needed to know to prepare them to be a successful adult.

-This phrase hit the headlines again in 2013 when Michael Gove, then Secretary of State for Education, gave a speech where he promised the curriculum would ensure pupils had a “stock of knowledge”.
-Taking inspiration from E.D.
-Hirsch Jr, he argued ‘cultural capital’ would impact children from low-income backgrounds the most as “the accumulation of cultural capital – the acquisition of knowledge – is the key to social mobility”.
+This phrase hit the headlines again in 2013 when Michael Gove, then Secretary of State To support or be in agreement with an idea.
+Education, gave a speech where he promised the curriculum would ensure pupils had a “stock of knowledge”.
+Taking To gain ideas from different sources such as the internet, magazines and books…. from E.D.
+Hirsch Jr, he argued ‘cultural capital’ would Something that leaves a lasting impression on you. children from low-income backgrounds the most as “the accumulation of cultural capital – the acquisition of knowledge – is the key to social mobility”.
 This belief that cultural capital is ‘knowledge’ has been controversial amongst the teaching profession.

 So what is Ofsted’s definition of cultural capital?